 I bring an inspiring vision of the future and motivate people to engage in the practice of realizing that vision.
 To be a great leader you have to love what you do and be passionate and knowledgeable about your craft.
 Students depend on their teachers for guidance, advice, and honesty.
 I treat students with respect and their artistic practice with reverence and guide them to discover their creative voice.
 I am supportive, direct, and constructive and I really try to see the unique possibilities in each of my students.
 The main thing I have learned from 20 years of teaching is that there is a common goal for all students, but each one of them travels a unique path.

 My research interests are in the areas of mythology, cultural anthropology and storytelling.
 My career in filmmaking and television has enabled me to explore characters, archetypes and the traditional roles they play and how those stories translate into contemporary media.
 My interests are in how we communicate the myths in modern imagery and language using film, television, news cycles, fashion, and art.
 I spent the past twelve years studying religion and spirituality by immersing myself in different faiths/doctrines, each for a one year time period.
 I study the books, myths, rituals, icons, and attire.
 The films and paintings I make only scratch the surface of what I have learned about myself, the world, and how humans tell stories and understand their place in the Universe.
 I would like to continue this research with the end goal of creating a series of books, paintings, and films that retell the myths of spirituality in a modern, relevant way.
 Now, more than ever, it is so important for humanity to become conscious of our oneness as a species and our spiritual differences.
-Art can communicate ideas and alignments in ways that are democratic, beautiful, inspiring, and expandable.
+Art can communicate ideas in ways that are democratic, beautiful, inspiring, and expandable.
 It has the power to blur lines, tear down walls, and unify us in ways language cannot.
 My exploration of this language and the various mediums I use to express it are a scratch on the vast surface of this subject matter.